 Next it was time to get all the IT infrastructure and systems up and running.
 This included multiple rounds of testing and customizations to ensure that the technology worked optimally for the intended cases and end users.

 Throughout the buildout process, we developed a disaster recovery plan and incorporated the necessary redundancies so the center could respond and recover quickly during an adverse event.
 This included a 4G failover in case of internet failure and a direct fiber connection between their location and a SOC 2 data center, which guarantees 99.99% uptime.
 (SOC 2, or Service Organization Control Type 2, is a cybersecurity compliance framework developed by the American Institute of Certified Public Accountants [AICPA].)

 Lastly, we increased their business resiliency and continuity by storing their data and servers in a SOC 2 datacenter.

-Coastal now has an efficient and secure IT infrastructure and systems to support day-to-day timely and important patient care.
+The surgery center now has an efficient and secure IT infrastructure and systems to support day-to-day timely and important patient care.
 In addition, they have a disaster recovery plan and multiple fail safes in place to protect their operations and patient care in case of an adverse event.
 Lastly, they have ongoing IT Services support to help maintain stable and secure operations.

 Yes.
 Any system (physical, verbal and electronic) that stores or transfers PHI data must be compliant.
 When it comes to telecom and unified communications systems, there are multiple ways PHI is stored and transferred electronically rendering it e-PHI also protected under HIPAA.
 These include, Caller ID information, call recording, voicemail, voicemail transcription, SMS (text), and Fax to email.
 It’s vital that you verify with your telecom vendor and/or managed IT Services partner that these systems are compliant with HIPAA to keep your e-PHI secure.